openl2m/openl2m/docs/code/drivers/snmp/snmp-discover-lldp.rst

 **lldpRemPortId** is *lldpRemEntry.7* - a value describing the remote connected port name.
 Interpretation of this field depends on the value of lldpRemPortIdSubType.

 **lldpRemPortIdSubtype** is *lldpRemEntry.6* - a value indicating how the interpret lldpRemPortId.
-We think we can interpret these as strings:
+    We think we can interpret the following entries as strings:

     LLDP_PORT_SUBTYPE_INTERFACE_ALIAS, LLDP_PORT_SUBTYPE_MAC_ADDRESS, LLDP_PORT_SUBTYPE_NETWORK_ADDRESS, LLDP_PORT_SUBTYPE_INTERFACE_NAME

     For all other values, we set the remote port name field to empty ""

 **lldpRemPortDesc** is *lldpRemEntry.8* - the remote port's description